sbsmith86/smartfolio/Planning/implementation-plan.md

 ### Context

-You're building **SmartFolio's public profile chat interface** - the core differentiating feature that allows visitors to have conversations about a person's professional background.
-This chat system uses AI with vector embeddings to provide intelligent, context-aware responses based on the user's uploaded documents, experience, skills, and testimonials.
+You're building **SmartFolio's intent-aware public profile chat interface** - the core differentiating feature that revolutionizes professional discovery by understanding employer intent and adapting responses accordingly.
+This chat system uses AI with vector embeddings and intent recognition to provide intelligent, contextually relevant responses that prioritize information based on what employers are truly looking for.

-The chat interface needs to be anonymous-friendly (no registration required), real-time, and provide accurate responses that feel like talking to the person themselves about their career.
+The chat interface needs to be anonymous-friendly (no registration required), real-time, and provide intent-adaptive responses that feel like having a focused conversation with the person about exactly what matters for the specific hiring context.
+The system learns from interaction patterns to continuously improve intent detection and response relevance.

 ### Role

-You are a **full-stack developer** creating an AI-powered chat interface that transforms static profiles into conversational experiences, using vector search to provide contextually relevant responses.
+You are a **full-stack developer** creating an intent-first AI-powered chat interface that transforms static profiles into adaptive conversational experiences, using advanced intent recognition and vector search to provide responses that align with employer hiring intent and context.

 ### Action